Publishing is the general process that makes your Actions available to users. When you publish an Action, you perform

-- Optionally enter testing instructions for your app.
+- Optionally enter testing instructions for your Action.
 These are only visible to the review team and will not be seen by users.

 Add details for other languages

-You can specify app information details at the language and locale level for each of your projects.
+You can specify Action information details at the language and locale level for each of your projects.

-You can configure application information such as the app’s name and description for each language in your project.
+You can configure metadata such as the Action’s name and description for each language in your project.
 To do this: